t-spar/mini-crossword-stats/README.md

 yarn supabase db diff --schema public
 ```

-Which will give you some sql (along with other output :sadge: ) that you can copy into a new migration file in `supabase/migrations`
+Which will give you some sql (along with other output) that you can copy into a new migration file in `supabase/migrations`

 To create that filename automatically, you can create the migration with:
 ```bash